-The U.S. also has a debt ceiling, which attempts to limit the debt.
-This is currently at $16.394 trillion.
+Congress put in place a debt ceiling that is supposed to limit the debt.
+This was raised to currently at $16.394 trillion.
 Not all the debt is subject to the debt limit -- right now, only $15.977 is.
 However, Congress usually raises the ceiling to prevent the negative consequences of a debt default.

 How The National Debt Affects the Economy: